grnet/flowspy/doc/source/index.rst

 	Make sure your FoD server has ssh access to your flowspec device.

 .. attention::
-   Installation instructions assume a Debian Wheezy installation with Django 1.4
+   Installation instructions assume a clean Debian Wheezy with Django 1.4

 Contact
 =======